JRimvydas/Demo-web/README.md

 * Simple user, and Admin user
 * User can login, register, view all products, add it to cart, remove from cart

-* Admin can do same as user + add/ edit / delete all products
+* Admin can do same as user + add / edit / delete products / view all products